-In food retailing there is stronger demand and the out-of-home business (restaurants, hotels, canteens and catering) has slumped sharply.
-In addition, border closures and logistics problems are aggravating the situation.
-(Appendix 3)
+In food retailing there is stronger demand, while out-of-home business (from restaurants, hotels, canteens and catering) has slumped sharply.
+In addition, border closures and logistics problems are aggravating the situation (Appendix 3).

 We see block-chain technology as a promising infrastructure for this, enabling us to also track food safety, to ensure trust and origin, to collect valuable data to identify hotspots and reduce food losses in the long term.
 Similarly, digital food certificates, shipping documents and order information can be securely, safely and efficiently transmitted.

 The Corona crisis opened an opportunity to rethink and, more importantly, re-imagine the food value chain to give invisible food a second chance.

 To participate in the pilot or for recommendations from potential suppliers and customers, simply send us an e-mail to email@example.com

 1 Overview food loss und waste : http://www.fao.org/food-loss-and-food-waste/en/ and http://www.unece.org/trade/agr/unece-foodlosschallenge.html

 2 See https://www.dw.com/de/belgien-bittet-esst-mehr-fritten/a-53385698